rekzail/rekzail/README.md

 <h3 align="center">A passionate FullStack Developer from Venezuela</h3>
 	<p>
-I'm a Web Developer specializing in frontend development with technologies like <strong>React,, and Boopstrap</strong>.
+I'm a Web Developer specializing in frontend development with technologies like <strong>React, and Boopstrap</strong>.
 Currently, I'm learning and improving in backend development, with technologies like <strong>Laravel, MySQL, and Spring </strong>, as well as <strong>Typescript and Testing</strong>.
   </p>

   <h2>Skills</h2>